thoughtworks-hpc/developer_joiyofenergy_cpp/README.md

+# **PLEASE NOTE**

+This repository goes to https://github.com/techops-recsys-lateral-hiring/developer-joyofenergy-cpp now, update might not be pushed to here any further.
+You can check out our new repository or contribute to it, thanks.

 # Welcome to PowerDale

 PowerDale is a small town with around 100 residents.
 Most houses have a smart meter installed that can save and send